bcionescu/Books/README.md

 - The Nine Billion Names of God

 ### Daniel Keyes
-Flowers for Algernon
+- Flowers for Algernon

 ### Douglas Adams
-Hitchhiker's Guide to the Galaxy
+- Hitchhiker's Guide to the Galaxy
-The Restaurant at the End of the Universe
+- The Restaurant at the End of the Universe
-Life, The Universe and Everything
+- Life, The Universe and Everything

 ### Frank Herbert
-Dune
+- Dune
-Dune Messiah
+- Dune Messiah
-Children of Dune
+- Children of Dune
-God Emperor of Dune
+- God Emperor of Dune
-Heretics of Dune
+- Heretics of Dune
-Chapterhouse Dune
+- Chapterhouse Dune
-The Godmakers
+- The Godmakers

 ### Jules Verne
-From the Earth to the Moon
+- From the Earth to the Moon
-20,000 Leagues Under the Sea
+- 20,000 Leagues Under the Sea
-The Chase of the Golden Meteor
+- The Chase of the Golden Meteor

 ### George Orwell
-Animal Farm
+- Animal Farm
-1984
+- 1984

 ### Harry Harrison
-Wheelworld
+- Wheelworld

 ### Isaac Asimov
-Prelude to Foundation
+- Prelude to Foundation
-Forward to Foundation
+- Forward to Foundation
-Foundation
+- Foundation
-Foundation and Empire
+- Foundation and Empire
-Second Foundation
+- Second Foundation
-Foundation's Edge
+- Foundation's Edge
-Foundation and Earth
+- Foundation and Earth
-Pebble in the Sky
+- Pebble in the Sky
-The Stars, Like Dust
+- The Stars, Like Dust
-The Currents of Space
+- The Currents of Space

 ### Kurt Vonnegut
-Slaughterhouse-Five
+- Slaughterhouse-Five

 ### L. E. Modesitt Jr.
-The Ecolitan Operation
+- The Ecolitan Operation
-The Ecologic Secession
+- The Ecologic Secession
-The Ecologic Envoy
+- The Ecologic Envoy
-The Ecolitan Enigma
+- The Ecolitan Enigma

 ### Orson Scott Card
-Ender's Game
+- Ender's Game

 ### Philip K. Dick
-Counter-Clock World
+- Counter-Clock World
-Do Androids Dream of Electric Sheep?
+- Do Androids Dream of Electric Sheep?

 ### Ray Bradbury
-Fahrenheit 451
+- Fahrenheit 451

 ### Richard Morgan
-Altered Carbon
+- Altered Carbon

 ### Robert A. Heinlein
-Double Star
+- Double Star
-Starship Troopers
+- Starship Troopers
-The Door into Summer
+- The Door into Summer
-Time Enough for Love
+- Time Enough for Love
-Citizen of the Galaxy
+- Citizen of the Galaxy
-Stranger in a Strange Land
+- Stranger in a Strange Land
-The Moon is a Harsh Mistress
+- The Moon is a Harsh Mistress

 ### Suzanne Collins
-The Ballad of Songbirds and Snakes
+- The Ballad of Songbirds and Snakes
-Sunrise on the Reaping
+- Sunrise on the Reaping
-The Hunger Games
+- The Hunger Games
-Catching Fire
+- Catching Fire
-Mockingjay
+- Mockingjay

 ### Veronica Roth
-Divergent
+- Divergent
-Insurgent
+- Insurgent
-Allegiant
+- Allegiant

 ## Fantasy
 ---
 ### Andrzej Sapkowski
-The Last Wish
+- The Last Wish
-Sword of Destiny
+- Sword of Destiny
-Time of Contempt
+- Time of Contempt

 ### J.K.
 Rowling
-Harry Potter and the Philosopher's Stone
+- Harry Potter and the Philosopher's Stone
-Harry Potter and the Chamber of Secrets
+- Harry Potter and the Chamber of Secrets
-Harry Potter and the Prisoner of Azkaban
+- Harry Potter and the Prisoner of Azkaban
-Harry Potter and the Goblet of Fire
+- Harry Potter and the Goblet of Fire
-Harry Potter and the Order of the Phoenix
+- Harry Potter and the Order of the Phoenix
-Harry Potter and the Half-Blood Prince
+- Harry Potter and the Half-Blood Prince
-Harry Potter and the Deathly Hallows
+- Harry Potter and the Deathly Hallows

+## Philosophy
+---

+### Epictetus
+- The Enchiridion of Epictetus

+### Marcus Aurelius
+- Meditations

+### Yamamoto Tsunetomo
+- Hagakure

 ## History
 ---
-### Epictetus
-The Enchiridion of Epictetus

 ### George S. Clason
-The Richest Man in Babylon
+- The Richest Man in Babylon

 ### James Clavell
-Shogun
+- Shogun
-Tai-Pan
+- Tai-Pan
-Gai-Jin
+= Gai-Jin
-Noble House
+= Noble House

-### Marcus Aurelius
-Meditations

 ### Ron Chernow
-Titan: The Life of John D. Rockefeller, Sr.
+- Titan: The Life of John D. Rockefeller, Sr.

 ## Drama
 ---
 ### Fyodor Dostoyevsky
-The Idiot
+- The Idiot

 ### Stieg Larsson
-The Girl with the Dragon Tattoo
+- The Girl with the Dragon Tattoo
-The Girl Who Played With Fire
+- The Girl Who Played With Fire
-The Girl Who Kicked the Hornet's Nest
+- The Girl Who Kicked the Hornet's Nest